DanNitz/new-song-notebook-test/README.md

  Getting the app Started:
  1. Navigate into the new-song-test folder 'cd new-song-test'
- 2. then run 'npm install' to install dependencies
+ 2. then run 'npm install' to install all dependencies
- 3. then run 'npm run open' to load the songlibrary.html in browser
+ 3. then run 'npm start' to get the app/server/client up and running
- 4. then run 'npm start' to get the app/server up and running
+ 4. client is on http://localhost:5000  and api is on http://localhost:5000/api

  My Feature list requirement checklist:
  1. Read and parse an external file (such as JSON) into my application and display the data in my app.